Anders Åslund: Work in Ukraine

 In 2016, Åslund was appointed to the supervisory board of Ukraine's 23rd largest bank, Kredyt Dnipro, owned by Ukrainian oligarch Viktor Pinchuk.

 From July 2004-January 2005, Åslund co-chaired a Blue Ribbon Commission on a Reform Program for the Next Ukrainian President, sponsored by the United Nations Development Program.
 From September 2009-February 2010, he co-chaired an Independent Commission of International Experts on Economic Reform for the Ukrainian Government, sponsored by the Swedish and Dutch governments.
 From May 2014-April 2016, Åslund worked as an Advisor to the Ukrainian Minister of Economy.

-From January 2016-August 2020, Åslund was a non-executive director of Bank Credit Dnepr, Ukraine, and from June 2018-September 2020, he was a non-executive director of Ukrzaliznytsia (the Ukrainian state railways), Ukraine.
+From January 2016-August 2020, Åslund was a non-executive director of Bank Credyt Dnipro, Ukraine, and from June 2018-September 2020, he was a non-executive director of Ukrzaliznytsia (the Ukrainian state railways), Ukraine.
 He resigned in September 2020, complaining that "I feel neither wanted by the shareholder nor offered viable working conditions, while the legal liability is mine."